Book a consultation

 Take note of current rings he or she owns, and measure them on a ring sizing guide.
 Talk to their friends and family and see if they have any idea.
 Otherwise, if you have to guess, try, and choose a larger size.
 That way, you can at least put the engagement ring on their finger during the proposal.

 If even after doing all your homework, your wedding or engagement ring doesn’t fit, you’re not stuck with it.
-As long as it’s within two sizes up or down, an expert in jewellery can resize it to fit your finger.
-However, some rings are not suitable for dramatic alterations, so try to be as accurate as possible when you buy your bands in the first place.
+Most rings can be resized it to fit your finger and here at diamonds.co.nz we offer a complimentary resize two sizes up or down within 90 days of purchase.
+However, some rings are not suitable for dramatic alterations, so try to be as accurate as possible when placing your order.

 Book a consultation today.
 No consultation fee, no obligations.